yesteryear/splitbotv2/README.md

 2. Split Values need to be in Column B
 3. Item Names need to be in Column C
 4. Clan Join Dates need to be in Column D
+5. Rank needs to be in Column E
+6. Days in clan needs to be in Column G

 Additionally, there should be blank rows below so that additional members can be added.
 These rows at the very least should have =TODAY() under the clan join date as the bot copies and pastes that when adding a user without a specific join date.